 Chapman Law Group is a multi-state health care law firm dedicated to the defense of health professionals and health care corporations nationwide.
-Chapman Law Group attorneys can work with your health care corporation to prevent or defend Health Care Fraud investigations and charges.
-We work with individual practitioners and health care corporations to aggressively defend Health Care Fraud allegations.
-If you or your corporation are facing a Health Care Fraud investigation or are interested in developing a Compliance Plan, call Chapman Law Group today: (248) 644-6326.
+Chapman Law Group defense attorneys can work with individual practitioners and/or health care corporations to aggressively defend and prevent Health Care Fraud allegations.
+If you or your corporation are facing a Fraud investigation or are interested in developing a Compliance Plan, call Chapman Law Group today: (248) 644-6326.

 Health Care Fraud criminal charges are unlike any other criminal charges a corporate or individual client will face.
 The regulatory scheme for health care in the United States is complex and largely unknown by most criminal defense attorneys.
 The defense of Health Care Fraud charges requires specialized knowledge of health care statutes, Medicare guidelines, criminal statutes, as well as the Health and Human Services, Office of the Inspector General (OIG) administrative rules and procedures.
 Attorneys should not represent a corporate or individual client accused of Health Care Fraud without the requisite knowledge and experience in this area of the law.
 Moreover, this area of the law is replete with deadlines, notification requirements, collateral consequences, and legal pitfalls that can trap those attorneys not well versed in Health Care Fraud.

-A proper defense against Health Care Fraud charges requires that an attorney analyze thousands of records and have the right experts available to properly defend allegations of Health Care Fraud at every stage of criminal proceedings.
-A proper defense to formal Health Care Fraud charges can be costly, but can also be mitigated by an aggressive investigation at an early stage to prevent or pre-empt formal charges.
+A proper defense against Health Care Fraud charges requires that an attorney analyze thousands of records and have the right experts available at every stage of the criminal proceedings.
+Defense to formal Health Care Fraud charges can be costly, but can also be mitigated by an aggressive investigation at an early stage to prevent or pre-empt formal charges.
 This is a guide to aid individuals, owners, corporate officers, and attorneys in understanding Health Care Fraud charges and successful defense strategies.

 What Is Health Care Fraud?